dublr/dublr/OmniTokenAPI.md

 OmniToken breaks with token standards in a few ways by default, in order to increase safety and security.
 This may cause some compatibility issues, so these changes can be disabled.

 * OmniToken prevents ERC20's `transfer` and `transferFrom` functions from sending tokens to contracts by default, reverting with `Can't transfer to a contract`.
-Hundreds of millions of dollars have been lost in the ERC20 ecosystem by sending ETH or ERC20 tokens to non-EOA addresses -- sending to a non-proxied contract that does not how to use tokens that are sent to it is equivalent to burning the tokens irretrievably.
+Hundreds of millions of dollars have been lost in the ERC20 ecosystem by sending ETH or ERC20 tokens to non-EOA addresses -- sending to a non-proxied contract that does not know how to use tokens that are sent to it is equivalent to burning the tokens irretrievably.
   * It is almost never the correct thing to do to send tokens directly to a contract, although some multisig wallets may support or even require sending ERC20 tokens directly to them, and these will not work unless one of the following solutions is employed:
     * You can use the ERC777/ERC1363/ERC4524 API instead of the ERC20 API to send tokens to a contract (a non-EOA address), as long as the wallet implements the appropriate token receiver interface.
 Please ask your multisig wallet creator to support at least one of these interfaces for receiving tokens, preferably ERC1363 and/or ERC4524.
 (The receiver interfaces for these two standards are so simple and so similar to each other that it would probably make sense to implement both of them.)
     * The owner/deployer of the OmniToken contract may call `_owner_enableTransferToContracts(true)` to restore ERC20 compatibility.